sackn/diffeq/hyperbolics.md

 <img src="https://github.com/sackn/diffeq/blob/main/Images/hyperbolic/image2.png" alt="Image 2">

 Now instead of a unit circle, let's define the unit hyperbola as $x^2 - y^2 = 1$.
 Mathematicians wanted functions for hyperbolas that were analogous to those of a circle.
-Therefore, they decided that on the unit hyperbola, the x-coordinate would be equal to some mystery function (cosh(x)) (hyperbolic cosine) and the y-coordinate would be equal to some other mystery function (sinh(x)) (hyperbolic sine).
+Therefore, they decided that on the unit hyperbola, the x-coordinate would be equal to some mystery function ($cosh(x)$ (hyperbolic cosine) and the y-coordinate would be equal to some other mystery function ($sinh(x)$ (hyperbolic sine).

 The functions $cosh(x)$ and $sinh(x)$ serve the same exact purpose as $cos(x)$ and $sin(x)$.
 The only difference is that hyperbolic functions are used on hyperbolas, while trig functions are used on circles.
 For a unit hyperbola, any point is defined as $(cosh(x), sinh(x))$.